Registration and coffee

 David handled the leading authority in busting trusts, the Privy Council decision in TMSF v Merrill Lynch Trustees and Murat Demirel.
 "He is fantastic on complicated fraud matters."

 Using CMOC as an example, how do you innovate when chasing bank accounts worldwide or securing orders, such as service through Whatsapp?

 What works and is feasible?

-Paul acted for CMOC over a Business Email Compromise (payments fraud).
-He obtained the first-known worldwide Freezing Injunction against 'persons unknown'.
-"He is a brilliant leader."
+Philip acted for CMOC over a Business Email Compromise.
+He obtained the first-known worldwide Freezing Injunction against 'persons unknown.'
+"He is fearless and extremely imaginative."

 Drawing on live cases, how do you challenge the recognition of a foreign judgment?

 What will persuade a court that recognition is contrary to public policy?